 Iceland reports emissions from volcanos in 2010 as Eyjafjallajökull erupted and in 2011 as Grímsvötn erupted.
+In 2012 no volcanos erupted in Iceland.
 For the Eyjafjallajökull eruption in 2010 emissions of sulphur dioxide and particulate matter were estimated and reported.
-The emissions estimates are based on observation satellite on а daily basis during the eruption (https://wiki.met.no/emep/emep_volcano_plume) and amounted to 127 Gg of SO2, around 6000 Gg of PM10 and around 1700 Gg of PM2.5.
+The emissions estimates are based on satellite observation on a daily basis during the eruption (https://wiki.met.no/emep/emep-volcano-plume) and amounted to 127 Gg of SO_2 , around 6000 Gg of PM{10} and around 1700 Gg of $PM{2.5}$.
 The eruption at Grímsvötn was much larger than at Eyjafjallajökull, and it has been estimated that during the first day more sulphur and particulates were emitted than during all the Eyjafjallajökull eruption.
-SO2 emissions from Grímsvötn have been estimated to be around 1000 Gg.
+SO_2 emissions from Grímsvötn have been estimated to be around 1000 Gg.
 An estimate of the total particulates emitted has not been estimated but the EA has scaled the emissions of particulates using the ratio of sulphur emissions from the two eruptions (1000/127).
-This gives an approximate estimate of of around 47,000 Gg PM10 and 13,000 Gg of PM2.5.
+This gives an approximate estimate of 47,000 Gg PM{10} and 13,000 Gg of $PM{2.5}$.
 These emissions are not included in national totals.